 #3 Go to work

 For military teenagers, finding a part-time job or babysitting is one way to become part of the community rather quickly.
+Ask questions in your new community’s Facebook groups to learn what type of positions are available.
+Many bases offer Red Cross certification classes for babysitting and lifeguard training.
 Jobs may become available towards the end of the summer when college students head back to school.
+If you already had a job at the previous duty station, make sure you get a letter of recommendation from your previous boss to help you ace the next job interview!

-Military brats of all ages can find new friends by joining a church, club or a sports team.
+Did you attend church or participate in youth programs at your last duty station?
+Then you’ll probably want to continue those activities at your new base.
+Military kids of all ages can find new friends by joining a church, club or a sports team.
 Having a common interest can often lead to fast friendships!
+So go ahead and visit a house of worship after you move.
+Making those meaningful connections will help it feel like home.

 #5 Take a Dip

 Take a break from unpacking those boxes and hang out at the local pool.
+There is probably one on base, or maybe a public pool in town.
+Either way, it’s a great way to connect with other local kids!
 A quick conversation at the snack bar can often lead to future get togethers or at the very least, a familiar face at the bus stop come fall.

 #6 On Base Amenities

 There are any number of volunteer slots that need to be filled at your local school, church, or shelter.
 You may have a Fisher House, or USO center nearby that has volunteer opportunities.
-Many bases/posts have thrift shops that need help.
-Giving of your time is a great way to meet other like-minded people in your community!
+Many bases or posts have thrift shops that need help.
+The local animal shelter has plenty of pets that need extra love and attention.
+Projects like a Park Clean-Up are also a fun way to explore local beaches and trails.
+Giving of your time is a great way to meet other like-minded people in your community.
+Plus, you can use those service hours for your school, church, or Scouting activity requirements.
+Win-win!

 What other tips would you add to this list?